-Create an empty AIRR rearrangements file with fields derived from an existing file open writer class.
+Create an empty AIRR rearrangements file with fields derived from an existing file

 - out\filename (str) output file path. - in\filename (str) existing file to derive fields from. - fields (list) additional non-required fields to add to the output. - debug (bool) debug flag.
 If True print debugging information to standard error.